shawnoster/whiskeyandcode/content/posts/antsle-nano-home-assistant.md

 draft = false
 +++

-# Running Home Assistant on an Antsle Nano

 A brief overview of my [Home Assistant](https://www.home-assistant.io/) setup.

 This is a tour rather than a step-by-step with the goal of reassuring new Antsle owners that you can run all these wonderful things on it and as a reminder to myself for some of the more common setup steps I run.
 I also start with a bit of the "why".